The world news radio station in French and 17 other languages

 The success of African languages

 RFI has also recorded audience success in African languages, particularly in those broadcast in the Sahel (Fula, Mandingo).
-Developed as part of the Afri’Kibaaru project, they are followed by over 70% of the inhabitants of the regions studied, and particularly reach women and young people.
-RFI’s Hausa and Kiswahili services are also very popular.
+Developed as part of the Afri’Kibaaru project based in FMM’s Africa hub in Dakar, they have also broken digital audience records in 2025, with 90 million video views on RFI in Fulfulde (+88%) and 86 million on RFI in Mandenkan (+83%).
+RFI’s Hausa and Kiswahili services, produced in Lagos and Nairobi, are also very popular.

 -